lafintiger/_AI-Horizon/docs/SYSTEM_STATUS.md

 ## 🎉 **FINAL STATUS DECLARATION**

-**AI-Horizon Version 2.1 is now a fully mature, production-ready research platform providing comprehensive cybersecurity workforce intelligence with advanced analytics, visual documentation, and professional user experience.
-All major features are operational, all critical issues have been resolved, and all recent enhancements have been successfully implemented.**
+**AI-Horizon Version 2.4 is now a fully mature, production-ready research platform providing comprehensive cybersecurity workforce intelligence with advanced analytics, educational export capabilities, and professional user experience.
+All major features are operational, all critical issues have been resolved, and the latest enhancements have been successfully implemented.**

 **The system successfully supports NSF research with:**
-- ✅ **230+ high-quality articles** with active growth
+- ✅ **303+ high-quality articles** with active growth
 - ✅ **4 comprehensive AI impact category narratives** with citations and confidence metrics
+- ✅ **Educational JSON/PDF export system** for academic integration
+- ✅ **Configuration issues resolved** - local system fully operational
 - ✅ **Professional visual workflow** with 7-stage process documentation
 - ✅ **Enhanced navigation system** with logical workflow-based organization
 - ✅ **Complete reprocessing capabilities** with zero event loop errors